i-MSCP/plugins/incubator/RoundcubePlugins/README.md

 ]
 ```

-Here we provide a definition for the `name` Roundcube plugin and we tell that
+Here we provide a definition for the `name` Roundcube plugin, and we tell that
 it must be enabled.
-Such a section should be sufficient for plugins that are
+Such a section should be sufficient for the plugins that
-provided with the Roundcube distribution, and which don't require further
+are provided with the Roundcube distribution, and which don't require further
 configuration.

 #### Roundcube plugin made available through the composer PHP dependency manager

-For the Roundcube plugins which are provided as composer packages, that is,
+For the Roundcube plugins that are provided as composer packages, that is,
 through the composer PHP dependency manager, we need to go one step further to
 tell the plugin how to get and install them.
 This is done by adding a
 `composer` section in the plugin definition as follows: